Top 9 Food Bank Fundraising Ideas and Strategies

 1. Essential Supplies Kits

-While food banks, as the name suggests, usually focus on collecting and distributing food, in the light of the current situation with the coronavirus pandemic many food banks across the world are now creating ‘essential supplies kits’.
+While food banks, as the name suggests, usually focus on collecting and distributing food, many food banks are now creating ‘essential supplies kits’.

 For example, The Global FoodBanking Network shared a best-case practice highlighting a food bank in Uruguay now making food and hygiene product kits for a family of 5 for one week.
-FoodCycle in Indonesia is providing kits consisting of rice, eggs, cooking oil, soy sauce, chicken stock, teabags, and biscuits.
+FoodCycle in Indonesia provides kits consisting of rice, eggs, cooking oil, soy sauce, chicken stock, teabags, and biscuits.

 Many food banks are now recognizing the broader need for supplies beyond food for those they serve.